 It's repeated time and time again how important exercise is for your mental health, and it simply cannot be emphasized enough.
 Regular physical exertion is one of the most powerful tools available for fighting anxiety, and if you aren't at least considering it then you're not doing what it takes to be anxiety free.

-Exercise stimulates production of calming neurochemicals and burns away stress hormones while simultaneously reducing anxiety symptoms.
-It is the single most important thing you can do to fight anxiety.
+Exercise has been found to stimulate the production of calming neurochemicals such as endorphins and reduces levels of cortisol (the “stress hormone”) burns away stress hormones.
+This is associated with a reduction in anxiety symptoms.
+It is probably the single most important thing you can do to fight anxiety.

 Tip 2: Re-Learn Breathing

-Most people don’t realize this, but anxiety can actually alter the way you breathe.
-Those with anxiety tend to make faster breaths, or take in more oxygen than they need.
-This is called "hyperventilation" and it's responsible for many of the symptoms of anxiety attacks.
+Most people don't realize this, but anxiety can actually alter the way you breathe.
+Those with anxiety tend to take faster breaths, often taking in more oxygen than they need.
+This is called "hyperventilation" and it's responsible for many of the physical symptoms of anxiety attacks.

 You can re-train your body to breathe in a healthier way.
-It isn't easy but by spending 30 minutes a day breathing much more slowly, taking in full breaths and breathing out as slowly as possible can get your body back into better habits.
+It isn't easy but by spending 10 minutes a day breathing much more slowly, taking in full breaths deep into the abdomen can get your body back into better habits.
 Also, if you feel some of the symptoms of hyperventilation, slow down your breathing to reduce the severity of those symptoms.

 Normally, when it comes to stress, some alone time can be very helpful.
-But for those with daily, persistent anxiety, relaxing alone with your own thoughts can actually be harmful.
+But for those with daily, persistent anxiety, too much time alone with your own thoughts may cause problems of its own.
 Remember that anxiety has the potential to alter thought patterns.
-So if you have anxiety, your thoughts are more likely to be negative, leading to further stress and anxiety.
+So if you have anxiety, your thoughts are more prone to being to being negative and fearful, often focusing on worst-case scenarios or thoughts of lacking control.
+This can lead to further stress and anxiety.

 Tip 4: Avoid Crutches